bolderbrush10/SearchlightAssault/programmer-notes.md

 ### Map modes / play

--- TODO Create a 'jailbreak' game mode, where 1 - 8 players are wardens manually controlling searchlights, --      and ~100 other players are convicts.
+- Create a 'jailbreak' game mode, where 1 - 8 players are wardens manually controlling searchlights, and ~100 other players are convicts.
---      Convicts try to gather resources and escape, wardens unlock more searchlights as they recapture convicts --      (Captured convicts can play a minigame of some kind to re-escape from their cells) --      We'll figure out the win / lose conditions later.
+  Convicts try to gather resources and escape, wardens unlock more searchlights as they recapture convicts (Captured convicts can play a minigame of some kind to re-escape from their cells) We'll figure out the win / lose conditions later.
---      Maybe prisoners break into the warden's office and steal underpants or something.
+  Maybe prisoners break into the warden's office and steal underpants or something.

 - Figure out how to make night time even darker?
 Maybe render an overlay visible-only to the guard force?
   So, we discovered that making a map doesn't come with triggers and other dynamic things